Art and History Talks

 Serendipity

-Serendipity is a remarkable phenomenon which happens when we come across a fortunate event purely based on chance.
-We will see that a significant number of scientific discoveries throughout history have been made by mistake; such that the intended result failed but the unintended consequence was so dramatic and beneficial that the researcher was awarded a Nobel prize.
-A well-known example is that of the work of Alexander Fleming who had the foresight to realise that the mouldy formation in a dirty petri dish could be useful.
-At the time …
+Serendipity is a remarkable phenomenon which describes a most beneficial outcome achieved purely by chance.
+We will see that a significant number of scientific discoveries throughout history have been made by mistake; such that the intended result failed but the unintended consequence was so dramatic and useful to society that …

 Sister Queens